turbo-octo-happiness/book-kit/documentation/client_readme.md

 Disclaimer: This project is mainly built for learning purposes and not intended for production use.

+## Installation

+1. After cloning this repo.
+Run `npm install` at the command line.
+2. Start a local Postgres server.
+Create a new database with `createdb bookmarks`.
+3. If you would like to start the API with a blank slate, use `psql bookmarks < db/bookmarks.sql` to import the schema.
+If you prefer to start with some data, use `psql bookmarks < db/sqldump.sql`.
+4. To start the server run `node server.js`.

+Note on compatibility: The API relies on NodeJS v6.3.1 and PostgreSQL v9.5.3 All other dependencies are listed in the _package.json_ file.
+Although the API might run on alternative versions, it has not been tested.

 ### Scenarios

 #### Scenario 1: